 To conclude, I highly recommend anyone to attend design conferences, product conferences, go to medical conferences, or building materials conferences.
 It might open new perspectives and one would be amazed how many concepts from different fields of work apply to software engineering and the other way around.

-Take Percy Spencer for example, a Raytheon engineer who started fiddling with energy sources for radar equipments — and this is how the microwave oven was invented in 1945.
+Take Percy Spencer, for example, a Raytheon engineer who started fiddling with energy sources for radar equipment — and this is how the microwave oven was invented in 1945.
 It’s a funny story actually (bit out of context):